mismith/coachella-lineup-planner/README.md

-Coachella LP
+Lineup Planner
 ========================

-Helps you and your friends decide which bands to see by overlapping where your favourite bands lineup
+Helps you and your friends decide which bands to see by comparing your individual bands preferences.